shard-org/sharc/syntax/stack.md

 reserve 4 bytes on the stack and move `20` in there
 ```
 %foo 4 = 20
+%foo ? = 20  // same thing, but the size is inferred from the value
 ```

 unlike registers, `foo` isn't the actual value but an offset from the stack base pointer. you need to dereference it to get the value
 ```
-!$puts [foo]   // 20
+$puts [foo]   // 20
 ```

 to just reserve the space without assigning a var:
 ```
 %foo 4       // for 1, 2, 4, 8 byte vars
-%foo :55     // for a non standard size, like for stack arrays
+%foo 2:8     // for arrays, 2 elements, 8 bytes
-'rs + 50     // move the stack pointer by 50 bytes
+'r$ + 50     // move the stack pointer by 50 bytes
 ```

 stack operations: